West Virginia v. B. P. J.: Background and procedural history

 U.S. District Judge Joseph R. Goodwin originally blocked the law but, after full briefing, ultimately concluded the state's ban was lawful.
 A divided panel of the Fourth Circuit put the law on hold pending further review.
-West Virginia requested the Supreme Court of the United States to lift the hold, and its request was denied on April 6, 2023, with Justices Samuel Alito and Clarence Thomas dissenting from the denial.
+West Virginia requested the Supreme Court of the United States to lift the hold, but the court denied the request on April 6, 2023.
+Justices Samuel Alito and Clarence Thomas dissented from the denial.